Radiocarbon calibration: Construction of a curve

 To produce a curve that can be used to relate calendar years to radiocarbon years, a sequence of securely-dated samples is needed, which can be tested to determine their radiocarbon age.
 Dendrochronology, or the study of tree rings, led to the first such sequence: tree rings from individual pieces of wood show characteristic sequences of rings that vary in thickness due to environmental factors such as the amount of rainfall in a given year.
 Those factors affect all trees in an area and so examining tree-ring sequences from old wood allows the identification of overlapping sequences.
 In that way, an uninterrupted sequence of tree rings can be extended far into the past.
 The first such published sequence, based on bristlecone pine tree rings, was created in the 1960s by Wesley Ferguson.
-Hans Suess used the data to publish the first calibration curve for radiocarbon dating in 1967.
+Hans Suess made radiocarbon measurements on the bristlecone pine tree rings to publish the first calibration curve for radiocarbon dating in 1967.
 The curve showed two types of variation from the straight line: a long-term fluctuation with a period of about 9,000 years, and a shorter-term variation, often referred to as "wiggles", with a period of decades.
 Suess said that he drew the line showing the wiggles by "cosmic schwung", or freehand.
 It was unclear for some time whether the wiggles were real or not, but they are now well-established.

 The calibration method also assumes that the temporal variation in ^{14}C level is global, such that a small number of samples from a specific year are sufficient for calibration, which was experimentally verified in the 1980s.

 Over the next 30 years, many calibration curves were published by using a variety of methods and statistical approaches.
 They were superseded by the INTCAL series of curves, beginning with INTCAL98, published in 1998, and updated in 2004, 2009, 2013 and 2020.
 The improvements to these curves are based on new data gathered from tree rings, varves, coral, and other studies.
 Significant additions to the datasets used for INTCAL13 include non-varved marine foraminifera data, and U-Th dated speleothems.
-The INTCAL13 data includes separate curves for the Northern and Southern Hemispheres, as they differ systematically because of the hemisphere effect; there is also a separate marine calibration curve.
-The calibration curve for the southern hemisphere is known as the SHCal as opposed to the IntCal for the northern hemisphere.
-The most recent version being published in 2020.
-There is also a different curve for the period post 1955 due to atomic bomb testing creating higher levels of radiocarbon which vary based on latitude, known as bomb cal.
+The INTCAL13 data includes separate curves for the Northern and Southern Hemispheres, as they differ systematically because of the hemisphere effect.
+There is also a separate marine calibration curve, as radiocarbon concentrations differ between the ocean and atmosphere.
+The calibration curve for the southern hemisphere is known as the SHCal as opposed to the IntCal for the northern hemisphere; the most recent version was published in 2020.
+There is also a curve for the period after 1955, where radiocarbon levels were artificially inflated due to atomic bomb testing, varying with latitude, known as Bomb Cal.